Apollo3zehn/BlazorJsonForm/README.md

 ### Desialization & Backend Validation

-AS shown above, the actual configuration data is stored in the instance variable `_data` which is of type `JsonNode?`.
+As shown above, the actual configuration data is stored in the instance variable `_data` which is of type `JsonNode?`.

 When the frontend validation succeeds, you can serialize the data via `var jsonString = JsonSerializer.Serialize(_data)` and send it to the backend.